Juan Corona

-Juan Vallejo Corona (February 7, 1934 – March 4, 2019) was a Mexican serial killer who was convicted of the murders of 25 transient laborers found buried in peach orchards along the Feather River in Sutter County, California, in 1971.
+Juan Vallejo Corona (February 7, 1934 – March 4, 2019) was a Mexican serial spree killer was convicted of the murders of 25 transient laborers found buried in peach orchards along the Feather River in Sutter County, California, in 1971.
 Corona was considered the most prolific serial killer in U.S. history until the discovery of Dean Corll's crimes two years later.
 He remains the most prolific serial killer in the state of California.

 Corona was convicted of 25 counts of first-degree murder in 1973.
 An appellate court overturned the conviction in 1978 on the basis of incompetent legal representation and granted him a new trial.
 In 1982, he was again found guilty on all counts.
 He served a life sentence in California State Prison, Corcoran, and died in 2019.

 Early life

 Juan Corona was born in Ayutla, Jalisco, Mexico, on February 7, 1934.
 He first illegally entered the United States through the California border in 1950 at age 16, following the footsteps of his four brothers and one sister.
 He picked carrots and melons in the Imperial Valley for three months before moving on north to the Sacramento Valley.
 His half-brother, José Natividad Corona Sánchez, later attacked a man with a machete-like weapon in Marysville and after losing the lawsuit, fled back to his native Mexico.
-Corona was a Catholic and went to St. Isadore's Roman Catholic Church.
+Corona was a Catholic and attended St. Isadore's Catholic Church.

-In May 1953, Corona moved to the Marysville-Yuba City area at the suggestion of Natividad, finding work on a local ranch.
+In May 1953, Corona moved to the Marysville–Yuba City area at the suggestion of Natividad, finding work on a local ranch.
 He was first married to Gabriella E. Hermosillo on October 24, 1953, in Reno, Nevada.
 In 1958, he married Gloria I. Moreno, and they had four daughters, Martha, Victoria, Yolanda and Guadalupe.